7 Reasons not to visit Bangkok in Thailand

 I expected a booming atmosphere, tasty Chinese food and plenty of mega China goods in Bangkok’s China town.
-I didn’t see anything of this?
+I didn’t see anything about this?
 Did I take a few wrong turns?
 It was a complete waste of time.
 When you think of a usual China town, you vision a good time tasting great food and taking pics of the amazing culture.
 The China town in Bangkok did not provide anything of the sort, I couldn’t understand what all they hype is about on the internet.
-Also, there is not many things to see in around Bangkok’s China town.
+Also, there are not many things to see in around Bangkok’s China Town.
 There is a few market stalls scattered around, but not something to great to rave about.

 I made my way through the streets and river of Bangkok to reach one of Bangkok’s top places to visit, China town.
 It was such a disappointment.
-We left after 15 minutes, it looked the locals had already left before us as there wasn’t really much going on at all!
+We left after 15 minutes, it looked the locals had already left before us as there wasn’t much going on at all!

 Let me know about your experiences on a visit to Bangkok.